retryoos/inventory-management-project/README.md

       - Performance analytics for employees and products.

 **🛠️ Tech Stack:**

+- **Backend:**
-**- Backend:** Java OOP principles (encapsulation, inheritance, polymorphism, and abstraction) for modular design, Spring Security for role-based access control and encrypted credentials, and BCryptPasswordEncoder for secure encryption of passwords.
+  - Java OOP principles (encapsulation, inheritance, polymorphism, and abstraction) for modular design.
+  - Spring Security for role-based access control and encrypted credentials.
+  - BCryptPasswordEncoder for secure encryption of passwords.

+- **Database:**
-**- Database:** PostgreSQL for reliable and scalable data storage.
+  - PostgreSQL for reliable and scalable data storage.

+- **Build Tool:**
-**- Build Tool:** Maven to manage dependencies, automate builds, and simplify deployment.
+  - Maven to manage dependencies, automate builds, and simplify deployment.

+- **Hosting:**
-**- Hosting:** Deployed on Heroku with integrated PostgreSQL.
+  - Deployed on Heroku with integrated PostgreSQL.